We found the 26 best Medicare Part D Plans in Pennsylvania for 2023. Sign-up for 2024 Medicare Part D plan notification HERE.

 |Mutual of Omaha Rx Premier||$71.40||$505||Enhanced||No||No||Yes|

 |Wellcare Value Script||$11.10||$505||Enhanced||No||No||Yes|

 Please note that 2024 Medicare Part D plan information for Pennsylvania beneficiaries will not be available until early October.

 Sign-Up for 2024 Medicare Part D Plan Notification

 Pennsylvania Medicare Part D Plans Have Four Phases

 Part D prescription drug plans help Pennsylvania's Medicare beneficiaries pay for their prescriptions.
-If you're new to Medicare, you may not be familiar with how Medicare Part D Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. work.
+If you're new to Medicare, you may not be familiar with how Medicare Part D out-of-pocket costs work.
 So, let's start with the four cost-sharing phases.